-Overall, this work presents a framework for designing qMT experiments optimized for robustness against inaccuracies of auxiliary measurements (e.g. B1) by regularizing the Cramér-Rao lower bound with fitting parameter-sensitivity information.
-We demonstrated this methodology by optimizing a qMT protocol for robustness of the pool-size ratio (F) against B1-inaccuracies, and studied the protocol for a wide range of signal-to-noise ratios, B1-inaccuracies, and tissue types.
-These findings imply that B1 mapping could even be omitted from such a qMT optimized acquisition protocol without biasing the fitted pool-size ratio (< 1% error).
+Overall, this work presents a framework for designing qMT acquisition protocols optimized for robustness against inaccuracies of auxiliary measurements (e.g. B1) by regularizing the Cramér-Rao lower bound with fitting parameter-sensitivity information.
+We demonstrated this methodology by optimizing a qMT protocol for robustness of the pool-size ratio (F) against B1-inaccuracies, and studied simulations using this protocol for a wide range of signal-to-noise ratios, B1-inaccuracies, and tissue types.
+These findings imply that B1 mapping possibly be omitted from such a qMT optimized acquisition protocol with minimal impact to the fitted pool-size ratio (< 1% error).
 Potential future work may include optimizing protocols for reduced sensitivity of other or multiple auxiliary measurements, and compare this optimization between other qMT fitting models.
 Another interesting approach could be to combine Z-spectrum compressed sensing (30) with this optimization technique, to maximize the auxiliary measurement insensitivity by increasing the number of measurements while reducing the total acquisition time.

 REFERENCES